matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Kubernetes clusters.
 While it doesn’t install Kubernetes itself, it is used to manage applications running on a Kubernetes cluster.
 Helm uses a packaging format called charts, which are pre-configured Kubernetes resources.

-4) Describe Node Affinity in Kubernetes.
+4) Describe Node Affinity in Kubernetes?
 Answer: Node Affinity in Kubernetes is a set of rules used by the scheduler to determine on which node a Pod can be placed.
 It allows you to constrain which nodes your Pod is eligible to be scheduled based on labels on nodes.
 For example, you can ensure that a Pod runs on a node with a specific CPU or memory configuration, or in a specific geographic location.